 6. Make sure you can easily track source text changes.
 Nowadays, most software and applications are updated on a regular basis, thus requiring extra translations.
 Not only will this help you save on costs by not ordering the same strings twice (or more!), but you will also avoid headaches when merging translations.
 If you are planning to release frequent updates, for example additional content for games, this point can be critical.

-As you can see, getting your localization done right involves efforts from all parties, from developers to translators, which is precisely why you should start consulting the latter as early as possible.
+As you can see, getting your localization done right is a process that involves efforts from all parties, from developers to translators, which is precisely why you should start consulting the latter as early as possible.
 Some of the smaller tips and tricks may not be obvious at first.
 You can contact me anytime for all your French localization needs!
 I am familiar with the localization process, whether you are working on software, video games or mobile apps (iOS with Xcode, Android with Android Studio, etc.).